CRESYM/colib0.github.io/pages/models/generations/SM1/index.md

 with the expressions for the other phases displaced by 120º for the trigonometric part, and the value of the rotor-stator inductance defined as for the round-rotor synchronous machine.
 Applying this new inductance values to the flux equations yield a much more complicated form that cannot be simplified (the complete flux equations can be seen in Kundur's book [[1]](#1)).

 In order to have simpler equations for the salient poles machines (and simplify even more the previous round-rotor model) there is a transformation to a reference frame that rotates with the rotor called the *dq0 reference frame*, also called the *Park transformation*.
 This reference frame is formed by the *direct axis (d)*, which is the polar axis in which the permeance to the magnetic field is greater than the permeance along the interpolar axis, called *quadrature axis (q)*.
+In this reference frame, inductance expressions no longer are a function of the rotor position, yielding much simpler flux expressions.

 The following diagram shows the convention for the reference frame as described in [[6]](#6), which is the most common convention used.